LuKupari/HEMERA/taupair_tridents/README.md

-# Tau Pair Supplemental Code
+# Tau Pair Tridents Cross-Sections

 This code builds the Fortran integrations with `f2py` and plots the outgoing muon energy differential cross sections against the reference curves.